maeveynot/i3bifocals/README.md

 To run (as your `status_command`):

-    i3bifocals [STATUS_COMMAND_TO_WRAP]
+    i3bifocals [--output OUTPUT] [STATUS_COMMAND_TO_WRAP]

 If no command to wrap is given, `i3status` will be used.
-I have only done a very cursory smoke test with `i3blocks` but anything that outputs JSON status lines according to the [protocol](https://i3wm.org/docs/i3bar-protocol.html) should work.
+If the command has options, add `--` before it to stop processing i3bifocals options. done a very cursory smoke test with `i3blocks` but anything that outputs JSON status blocks according to the [protocol](https://i3wm.org/docs/i3bar-protocol.html) should work.

 JSON is the only supported format. `i3bifocals`'s output will not be